 Please feel free to connect with us on Facebook – this is where we will post any changes to training times

-We have a second group that opened up in Canterbury in January 2019 (Canterbury Medieval Combat) – We have a separate Facebook page for that
+We have a second group in Canterbury (Canterbury Medieval Combat) – We have a separate Facebook page for that

 What is HEMA (Medieval Combat)?